• About Us

 What Does it Mean to Have Your License Suspended or Revoked in Georgia?

-License suspensions are a standard tactic used by the Georgia DDS when dealing with negligent drivers.
+License suspensions are a standard tactic the Georgia DDS uses when dealing with negligent drivers.
 A suspension is simply a temporary disabling of your license.
 It happens when you accumulate enough points on your drivers license within a short period of time.
-A hearing officer will be assigned to your case, and will determine the length of your suspension based upon your past driving behavior and the severity of your violations.
+A hearing officer will be assigned to your case and will determine the length of your suspension based on your past driving behavior and the severity of your violations.
 Suspensions usually last several months.

 How Many Points Does it Take to have my Georgia License Suspended or Revoked?